openstack/nova/doc/source/testing/libvirt-numa.rst

 * Each guest CPU has been pinned to the physical CPUs associated with a particular NUMA node
-* The emulator threads have been pinned to the union of all physical CPUs in the host NUMA nodes that the guest is placed on
+* The emulator threads have been pinned to the union of all physical CPUs in the host NUMA node that the guest is placed on
-* The guest has been given a virtual NUMA topology splitting RAM and CPUs symmetrically
+* The guest has been given a virtual NUMA topology with a single node holding all RAM and CPUs
-* Each guest NUMA node has been strictly pinned to a host NUMA node.
+* The guest NUMA node has been strictly pinned to a host NUMA node.

 As a further sanity test, check what Nova recorded for the